-Source: DOT and UH Report on Non-General Fund Information to the 2017 Legislature, Department of Accounting & General Services Financial Accounting & Management Information System Reports.
+Source: Department of Accounting and General Services (DAGS), Financial Accounting and Management Information System Reports.

 The types of revenues credited to the various accounts in special funds are user tax receipts (fuel taxes), revenues from public undertakings, improvements or systems (airports, harbors and university revenue-producing undertakings, among others), and various business, occupation and non-business licenses, fees and permits.